humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails7.md

 ## What time is it?

 That's right, it's time to add and commit the changes to git.
 It's also a good time to push to the Github remote (just in case your computer fails).
+We can also close the open issue (should be #1).
+Be sure to add "closes #1" to your commit message.

 ## Summary